-b.
+- b.
 Budget Development and Allocation Strategy.
-The following data attributes and process should be used for this RI program.
+The following data attributes and process should be used for this RI program. - (1) Programmatic AMSCO: 017460

-(2) The Program Manager develops the budget requirement based on the activities required to successfully deliver the activities objective(s) and provides the supporting justification documentation to the Proponent.
+(3) The Program Manager develops the budget requirement based on the activities required to successfully deliver the activities objective(s) and provides the supporting justification documentation to the Proponent.
 The Program Manager and Proponent determine the recommended budget request and that amount is entered by the Program Manager into work packages in CW-IFD, with a description of proposed activities, budget, and schedule.

-I-4-39.
-Water Operations Technical Support.
+I-4-43.
+Water Operations Technical Support (WOTS).

-a.
+- a.
 Program Objective.
-Providing the technology and knowledge base necessary to broadly address environmental requirements at Corps reservoirs, navigation locks, harbors, hydropower projects, and 25,000 miles of inland and coastal waterways consistent with laws and regulations can best be accomplished through a comprehensive centralized program that will maximize cost effectiveness, and ensure broad dissemination and implementation of technology and information.
-Beginning in FY 2015, Water Operations Technical Support (WOTS) also included research and development of Forecast Informed Reservoir Operations (FIRO), an effort investigating the feasibility of using predictive capabilities of atmospheric river events to inform reservoir operations at Corps dams in the Western United States.
+WOTS provides the technology and knowledge base necessary to broadly address environmental requirements at Corps reservoirs, navigation locks, harbors, hydropower projects, and 25,000 miles of inland and coastal waterways consistent with laws and regulations.
+It provides technology support for USACE districts and divisions through a comprehensive centralized program that maximizes cost effectiveness and ensure broad dissemination and implementation of technology and information. - b.

-b.
 Budget Development and Allocation Strategy.
-The following data attributes and process should be used for this RI program.
+The following data attributes and process should be used for this RI program. - (1) Programmatic AMSCO: 008241

-(2) The WOTS Program supports the USACE navigation program with oversight provided by the USACE HQ Ops.
-WOTS supports USACE districts and divisions by providing 1-week or less engineering and science assistance related to environmental and water quality management at Ops projects.
+(3) The WOTS Program supports the USACE Flood Risk Management and Water Operations missions navigation program with proponency oversight provided by the USACE HQ Operations & Regulatory, Water Operations, and FRM.
+WOTS supports USACE districts and divisions by providing 1-week or less engineering and science assistance related to environmental and water quality management at water operation projects.
 Technology transfer activities include training opportunities, databases and models, water operations guidance development, and peer-reviewed publications.
 The WOTS program manager develops and manages the technical responses and activities from multiple functional areas from across USACE districts and divisions.
-The WOTS Program Manager develops the budget along with HQ Ops based on historical and anticipated technical response needs that address ongoing USACE water operation issues at reservoir and waterway projects.
+The WOTS Program Manager develops the budget along with HQ proponents based on historical and anticipated technical response needs that address ongoing USACE water operation issues at reservoir and waterway projects.
 Work package data is entered and maintained in CW-IFD by the ERDC Programs Office.